 At the bottom of most of these blog entries you will see a link to a PDF document...click on this link to view and/or download a flyer with more specifics about that particular trip.

 If you have a few friends or family members who want to go to a specific part of the world, let us know and we will put a custom trip together for you!

 Here is the summary of our upcoming escorted trips:

-In June/July of 2021 our owner will lead his fifth Africa safari.
-This will be the tenth time he has visited this great continent!
+In June of 2022 our owner will lead his fifth Africa safari.
+This will be the twelfth time he has visited this great continent!
 On this safari we will return to Botswana.
 An optional post-safari tour will travel from Victoria Falls to Pretoria, South Africa on the famous Rovos Rail!
 This is, perhaps, our best itinerary yet!

-Itinerary Arrive on June 25, 2021 in Johannesburg, South Africa.
-Spend the night at the Peermont D'Oreeale Grand Hotel before departing the following morning for our first stop in Botswana.
+Itinerary Arrive on June 13, 2022 in Johannesburg, South Africa.
+Spend the night at your hotel before departing the following morning for our first stop in Botswana.

-On July 4 the safari comes to an end for those who do not want to take part in the optional Rovos Rail trip.
-For those taking part in the optional trip, we travel to Victoria Falls for lunch and a brief visit to the falls before boarding our Rovos Rail train for three nights en route to Pretoria, South Africa.
+On June 22 the safari comes to an end for those who do not want to take part in the optional Rovos Rail trip.
+For those taking part in the optional trip, we travel to Victoria Falls for one night in a hotel and a brief visit to the falls before boarding our Rovos Rail train for four nights en route to Pretoria, South Africa.

 Don't delay on signing up for your trip to Africa.
-For further information, you can download a flier from the link below.
 If you want to sign up, send us an e-mail.
 We will send you a link to complete the sign-up forms.
 All of these lodges are smaller cabins and will sell out very early...as will to Rovos Rail train!